 After seeing Density in a Wired article, Tronstein was hopeful that Density would provide the data her team needed to measure performance.
-Tronstein installed Density’s people counting technology at each store’s entrances and integrated the data via Density’s API into her homegrown retail analytics solutions, which she and her team call the Upboard.
+Tronstein installed Entry™ by Density at each store’s entrances and integrated the data via Density’s API into her homegrown retail analytics solutions, which she and her team call the Upboard.
 A mashup of data from staffing records, Point of Sale (POS) and other sources, the Upboard provides Gardner-White’s leadership team with the insights need to drive business results.

-Easily integrated with Gardner-White’s existing PoE+ networking equipment, Density’s retail people-counting solution was installed at all 10 locations within two weeks and began accurately counting every customer who entered and exited the store.
+Easily integrated with Gardner-White’s existing PoE+ networking equipment, Entry™ sensors were installed at all 10 locations within two weeks and began accurately counting every customer who entered and exited the store.
 Using machine learning and processing power, Density’s device analyzed data in real time to anonymously measure foot traffic at each location.